By: Dr. St Jean

 Okay, great, now you know a solution to gallbladder issues and how it can actually potentially cause right-sided neck pain.
 What about sleeping positions?
 This is all too often overlooked.
 Something as simple as sleeping on your stomach can definitely cause neck pain.
 If you think about it, when you are sleeping on your stomach.
 You can put your face straight on the pillow, you will not be able to breathe, so naturally have to twist your head to the left or right and when you do this, with the pillow, or even just with the bed, you are putting those joints in end range which can really cause some massive irritation especially when you are sleeping for a 7, 8, 9 or 10 hours a night.
 It is a long time to be like this, right?

 Another thing would be, I see patients do this all the time where they have their favorite pillow, right?
 But the pillow might be too big and it is not allowing the head to rest in the proper position or may be just stacking too many pillows.
 A lot of patients will stack 2 or 3 pillows at night just to get to sleep.
 I understand that if you have allergies or if you have GERD or some other reason, but is that is the case then you have to figure our what is causing the allergies and what is causing the GERD so that you can figure out what is causing the neck pain, right?
 Ideally, one pillow or a cervical pillow is your best bet.

 Okay guys, there you have it.
 The four potential hidden sources of your neck pain.
-This is Dr. St Jean from thechicagochiropractor.com if you want more great information about neck and how you can relieve it, check our video blog and our articles on our website below by clicking there.
-Or if you want to work with me, one-on-one, and get to the root cause of your neck pain, click the schedule a consult button now.
+If you want more great information about neck pain relief, check out my video and article blog at the top left portion of the page.
+Or if ou are ready to work with me one-on-one and get to the root cause of your neck pain, schedule a consult now: